 While millennials may be inured to some basic level of fees, they are sensitive to how they bank.
-Mobile banking is how most people under the age of 44 interact with their money, according to a recent ABA survey.
+Mobile banking is how most people under the age of 44 interact with their money, according to an ABA survey.

 And that makes a huge difference.
-Nearly two-thirds of big bank customers use their financial institution’s app, per FICO, compared to 42 percent of credit union members.
+Nearly two-thirds of big bank customers use their financial institution’s app, per FICO, compared with 42 percent of credit union members.

-Paypal holds around $18 billion in unused customer funds, while Venmo completed $35 billion worth of transactions last year.
-Your bank’s ATM fees matter less if you can easily transfer money to your friends, or your local store, at no cost.
+PayPal holds around $18 billion in unused customer funds, while Venmo completed $35 billion worth of transactions last year.
+Your bank’s ATM fees matter less if you can easily transfer money at no cost.

 What should you do?

 You need a checking account and a savings account, and perhaps more than one of each.
-And you should be cognizant of fees and yields when shopping for accounts, otherwise you’ll end up throwing money away.
+And you should be aware of fees and yields when shopping for accounts; otherwise, you’ll end up throwing money away.